cantuc40/SWAT/README.md

 # SWAT

-SWAT is a web application that allows the user to manage and track various faults they find in their working projects.
-It's built on a MERN stack ()
+SWAT is a web application built on a MERN stack that allows the user to manage and track various faults they find in their working projects.
+As of November 20 2021, the Project is currently in development.

 ## Getting Started